-- The security service at the entrance of our school consisting of two persons took up. - Entrance is to be found between the porter's office and "European Gate".
-Security issues the pupil's identity cards and checks on entering and leaving the school's facilities between 7.00 a.m. and 6.00 p.m.; on Fridays till 4.00 p.m.
-Guest, parents included, need to identify and may enter from 8.00 a.m. earliest.
-A guest identity card is handed over and needs to be returned on leaving. - Pupil's identity cards are graded by age and marked by "traffic light" colours: - Pupil's cards are of unlimited validity until changes become necessary. - Furthermore, security supervises the school facilities by rounds and takes care for the keeping of rules.
-Meal output and canteen are also supervised.
+- The security service is present at the entrance of our school (blue gate) - Security issues the pupil's identity cards and checks on entering and leaving the school's facilities between 7.00 a.m. and 5.00 p.m.; on Fridays till 4.00 p.m.
+Guests, parents included, need to identify and should comply with the local sanitary rules in place. - Our security staff supervises the school facilities and is responsible for the wellbeing of the students and entire school community.